-- two identical 26-pin connectors for attaching to the HCU or RECORDER connectors of the Surface Control Unit, and - a 10-pin connector through which you can power the instrument, if desired.
-The power pins on this connector are directly connected to those on the SENSOR POWER connector of the Surface Control Unit.
+two identical 26-pin, military-specification bayonet connectors for attaching to the HCU or RECORDER connectors of the breakout box, and a 10-pin, military-specification bayonet connector through which you can power the instrument, if desired.
+The power pins on this connector are directly connected to those on the SENSOR POWER connector of the breakout box.
 When using this alternative power connection, you should ensure you do not inadvertently connect two power supplies together.